- Home

 4. Exercise

-The hippocampus is the part of the brain responsible for long-term memory, and according to science, regular exercise can actually ‘de-age’ the hippocampus by up to 75 years.
+The hippocampus is the part of the brain responsible for long-term memory, and according to research, regular exercise can actually ‘de-age’ the hippocampus.
 In fact, one study of people aged 73 to 95 found that those who engaged in regular exercise had hippocampi comparable to brains aged 20 to 59.

 But regular exercise doesn’t just improve memory – it can also help to ward off age-related decline.
 Research shows that just half an hour of brisk walking three times a week can delay the onset of dementia – while just two sessions of weight training per week can return big benefits for brain plasticity too.